-social justice for all groups of Indonesian society.17
+nation and state which is nationalist, democratic, and upholds the value of social justice for all groups of Indonesian society.

-This is clearly shown that the criminal application of the crime of trafficking in persons only relies on the actions and the perpetrators while the victims are excluded.18 This is also clearly contrary to the purpose of law according to Islam.
-In its development, the maqsid al-Syariah principle has explained that the law must be able to protect five things, as for the five things:19
+This is clearly shown that the criminal application of the crime of human trafficking only relies on the actions and the perpetrators while the victims are excluded.This is also clearly contrary to the purpose of law according to Islam.
+In its development.
+The principle of Maqasid Al-Syariah has explained that the law must be able to protect five things, as for the five things are: Religion; Intellect; Soul; Property; Descendants.